 The Celebrity Endorsement

-Formula 1 world champion Lewis Hamilton is a pitchman for the Bank of Santander.
-There is no denying that Hamilton is an exceedingly accomplished racing driver but if he’s an expert in international finance it’s a skill that has so far gone undisclosed.
-What the bank is saying “If Lewis Hamilton (young, cool, highly talented) then Santander.”
+Seven-time Formula 1 world champion Lewis Hamilton is a pitchman for the Bank of Santander.
+There is no denying that Hamilton is an exceedingly accomplished racing driver, but if he’s an expert in international finance, it’s a skill that has so far gone undisclosed.
+What the bank is saying is “If Lewis Hamilton (young, cool, highly talented) then so is Santander.”

 Here’s another one.